SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

 7. Ignores the RFC5424 octet-counted connection created by the container health check when it contains no tester data.
 8. Verifies that a connection contains at most one syslog producer.
-9. Identifies the producer by the human-readable syslog hostname, falling back to Envoy's remote socket IP when the header has no hostname (and to the tag only for legacy traces that contain neither), then sanitizes the identity and atomically publishes the reconstructed log.
+9. Identifies the producer by Docker's syslog tag, configured as `{{.Name}}`, then sanitizes the identity and atomically publishes the reconstructed log.
+   The RFC3164 hostname and Envoy remote IP are deliberately not grouping keys: multiple containers can share a host, and Docker port publishing can source-NAT all of them to the same bridge-gateway IP.

 Raw files keep their Envoy names.
 Per-connection backups include the producer identity and connection ID: